What Is a Shopper Profile: 8 Types of Shoppers

 6. The Indecisive Patron

 Indecisive shoppers are looking to make a purchase but are reluctant or hesitant to do so because of price, information overload, or insufficient information.
 I know I ran into this type of shopper all the time at my store.
-They would try things on, but struggle to make a decision and constantly make excuses as to why they shouldn’t buy the piece.
+They would try things on but struggle to make a decision and constantly make excuses as to why they shouldn’t buy the piece.

 The Indecisive Patron’s Needs

-You want to be sure to not push the indecisive shopper too hard, as you could end up making them uncomfortable.
+You want to be sure not to push the indecisive shopper too hard, as you could end up making them uncomfortable.
 Remember, this shopper wants to purchase something, so you should offer helpful nudges without creating an irritating experience.
 Meet hesitation with assurance, but if you’re getting firm negative responses, move on and try suggesting another product.

 How to Market to the Indecisive Patron